 A wealth of evidence has indicated that both students and teachers experience high levels of stress, burnout, and ultimately compromised well-being in the university context.
-Within this, studies conducted primarily in the school context suggest the importance of considering reciprocal links between students and teachers.
-However, although numerous studies have investigated well-being among university students, and others have investigated well-being among university teachers, it is often the case that they are researched in isolation from one another.
-Additionally, when researching well-being in academia, conceptualizations of well-being differ from study-to-study.
+Although numerous studies have investigated well-being among university students, and other studies have addressed well-being among university teachers, these lines of research are often conducted in isolation from one another.
+This is surprising, as the importance of considering reciprocal links between students and teachers has been suggested in several empirical studies.
+Additionally, when researching well-being in academia, the conceptualizations tend to differ from study-to-study.
 The present research therefore investigated how students and teachers conceptualize well-being at the university based on their personal experiences, as well as how student and teacher well-being interact.
 To examine this, six university students (50% female), and ten teachers (50% female) from Germany and the Netherlands participated in semi-structured interviews.
-Qualitative analysis revealed detailed insights concerning students’ and teachers’ perceptions of well-being that coincided with positive psychology, resilience, multifaceted, and basic psychological need fulfillment approaches.
-Moreover, an interaction between students’ and teachers’ well-being became apparent, including several factors such as the student-teacher relationship, that contributed to both population’s well-being.
-The present findings contribute to a more coherent conceptualization of well-being for further research and are discussed in terms of informing university policy and well-being enhancing interventions targeted at both groups.
+Qualitative analysis using a multistage coding process revealed detailed insights concerning students' and teachers' perceptions of well-being that coincided with positive psychology, resilience, multifaceted, and basic psychological need fulfillment approaches.
+Moreover, an interaction between students' and teachers' well-being became apparent, including several factors such as the student-teacher relationship that in turn, contributed to both population's well-being.
+The present findings lend evidence toward a more coherent conceptualization of well-being and are discussed in terms of suggestions for initiatives that simultaneously support both populations, for example, through the student-teacher relationship.

 "When They Struggle I Cannot Sleep Well Either": Perceptions and Interactions Surrounding University Student and Teacher Well-Being